h2load(1)

 total

-The number of requests h2load was instructed to make.
+The total number of requests h2load was instructed to make.

 started